 Introduction

-The confusion between lightning rod And surge protector is still very common, including among building and industrial professionals.
-Yet, the international standard IEC 62305:2024 (Protection against lightning) clearly distinguishes these two devices, which do not have neither the same role, nor the same location, nor the same objective.
+Confusion between lightning rods and surge protectors is still very common, even among building and industrial professionals.
+However, the international standard IEC 62305:2024 (Protection against lightning) clearly distinguishes between these two devices, which have neither the same role, nor the same location, nor the same purpose .

 👉 In summary: